Redesigning the AttitudeLive Website for Accessibility

 We presented our mid-fidelity wireframes with a clickable prototype in our initial design review with the client.
 We received confirmation of their feasibility for development and approval for our proposed solutions.

-We're building a mood board to gather inspiration before creating our design system.
-Once we agree on the visual aesthetic, we'll establish a design system for consistent development across all screens.
+We're creating a mood board to gather inspiration before developing our design system.
+Once we finalise the visual aesthetic, we'll establish a design system for consistent development across all screens.

 Key Design Consideration